-Place the roasted red peppers in rows on top of the Sicilian tuna salad.
+Place the roasted red peppers in rows on top of the Sicilian salad.
 Press a paper towel on top to absorb some of the extra liquid from the peppers.

 Next, pile on the arugula.
 This will give the sandwich extra color and some crunch.

 Carefully place the top piece of bread.
 You’ll notice the incredible height and might wonder, “How I’m I going to get my mouth around this?”